Nursing - Adult-Gerontology Clinical Nurse Specialist, M.S.

 Graduate Program (Clinical Nurse Specialist)

 The school offers a CCNE accredited program that leads to a Master of Science degree in Nursing.
-The purpose of the program is to prepare nurses for advanced practice in the functional roles of primary care nurse practitioner and clinical nurse specialist.
+The purpose of the program is to prepare nurses for advanced practice in the functional roles of primary care nurse practitioner or clinical nurse specialist.
 Each graduate of the master's in nursing program must demonstrate advanced knowledge and skill in physical diagnosis, psychological assessment, and management of health-illness needs in complex client and community systems.
 The program provides a foundation for doctoral study in nursing.